moderateepheezy/ios-coding-test/README.md

 If you have any questions at any point, please reach us on email.

+## Note
+Pleae make your changes as small and `atomic` so that we can track and follow your peogress.
+A single commit for the solution will not be accepted.

 ## Submission
 Please **fork** this repository and commit all your changes to it.
 When you're done, send us the email with your Github repository URL.